nursaltyn/meme_caption_generator/README.md

 Then I train Gemma2B adapters with train-test split 80:20.

+I am using a Gemma model with 2 billion parameters + customly trained adapters.

+Gemma2B turned out to be a good compromise between size and performance.
+With relatively few samples (300 to 500), I was able to train adapters.

+Other models were also tried for the purpose of caption generation (e.g., FLAN-T5 family - large, XL, and XXL; ...), but they didn't achieve reliable performance neither before training nor after.
+Notebooks with prefix-tuning of FLAN-T5 are added in the folder.

 Alternative approach could be simply taking hundreds/thousands of different templates, labeling their sentiments, then getting the image descriptions and passing to the model for training.
 However, this wouldn't fit in the time/resource constraints well, thus I do the bootstrapping.

 ### Handling noise